 Balenciaga by Nicolas Ghesquière

 After working as Jean Paul Gaultier's assistant, then as knitwear stylist for Thierry Mugler, in 1997 Nicolas Ghesquière joined Balenciaga as artistic director of the Balenciaga le Dix collections.
-Recognition of his talent and originality was not slow in coming and the house went on to regain the prestige and influence it had known during the lifetime of its founder, Cristóbal Balenciaga.
+Very quickly, the originality of his talent was recognized, and the House of Balenciaga recovered the prestige and influence that it had while Cristóbal Balenciaga was still alive.

 Notice's author : Laurent Cotta